WooCommerce vs Shopify: Which Should You Go For?

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-WooCommerce and Shopify are two ecommerce tools which allow you to open an online shop – but which is a best fit for your business?
+WooCommerce and Shopify are two ecommerce platforms which allow you to open an online shop – but which is a best fit for your business?
 For our money, Shopify is definitely the one you should go for, as its website and sales features scored better than WooCommerce’s in our research.
 Shopify was also rated higher than WooCommerce by customers we surveyed.

 We’ll admit that the playing field is not entirely level here.
 WooCommerce is an ecommerce add-on for WordPress, unlike Shopify, which is a full online store builder.
 To put it simply: WooCommerce requires you to have a WordPress website, whereas, with Shopify you’ll build your webstore from the ground up.